TeamAvas/CustomItemLoader/README.md

 [Plugin] PocketMine-MP adds items using ItemComponent Packet.
 <br>

+# This plugin is no longer maintained.
+For updated version, visit [alvin0319/CustomItemLoader](https://github.com/alvin0319/CustomItemLoader) instead.

 # Description
 You can implement the items and tools you want!
 <br>